Quorum

 It's important to keep in mind that this word in Latin isn't even a noun.

-Quorum is used in the context of distributed systems in two different ways.
+Quorum is used in distributed systems in a few ways.

-1. Where we've multiple replicas of the same data and we need to read or write to a minimum number of replicas to ensure consistency.
+- We've many replicas of the same data.
+We must read or write to a minimum number of them for consistency.